Looking at the good, bad, ugly and outstanding in the Mariners’ first 30 games of 2020

 The Good

-The Mariners starting pitching has been better than expected despite the injury to Kendall Graveman, who made just two starts.
+The Mariners’ starting pitching has been better than expected despite the injury to Kendall Graveman, who made just two starts.
 The trio of Marco Gonzales, Taijuan Walker and Justus Sheffield have each made five starts with at least three of them being quality starts.

-Gonzales has been steady as expected, but there wasn’t much certainty with Walker considering he’d missed basically the last two seasons due to injury.
+Gonzales has been steady as expected, but there wasn’t much certainty with Walker considering he’d missed basically the past two seasons due to injury.
 He’s returned fully healthy with a better understanding of how to pitch, viable secondary pitches and a noticeable maturity.
 It certainly seems like Walker will be traded in the next five days.

-Sheffield’s last three starts have been outstanding, giving the Mariners hope that his switch to a two-seam fastball is a better fit with his natural pitch movement and that will lead to continued pitch efficiency.
+Sheffield’s past three starts have been outstanding, giving the Mariners hope that his switch to a two-seam fastball is a better fit with his natural pitch movement and that will lead to continued pitch efficiency.

-The emergence of lefty Nick Margevicius and the last start of rookie Justin Dunn are also promising developments while Yusei Kikuchi now throws hard on a consistent basis, but his performances are still not consistent.
+The emergence of left-hander Nick Margevicius and the last start of rookie Justin Dunn also are promising developments while Yusei Kikuchi now throws hard on a consistent basis, but his performances are still not consistent.

-Also Austin Nola’s efforts behind the plate and at the plate after being pressed into a full-time catching role and the hitting of Dylan Moore must be praised as well as Evan White’s recent breakout from a nasty slump early in the season that had fans wondering if he was ready to be in MLB.
+Also, Austin Nola’s efforts behind the plate and at the plate after being pressed into a full-time catching role and the hitting of Dylan Moore must be praised as well as Evan White’s recent breakout from a nasty slump early in the season that had fans wondering if he was ready to be in MLB.

 The Bad

 Injuries are always bad.
-The Mariners have a 11 players on the injured list with varying degrees of maladies.
+The Mariners have 11 players on the injured list with varying degrees of maladies.
 Graveman revealing that he has a benign bone tumor in his neck has forced the Mariners to reconsider possibly exercising a club option for next season.
 Catcher Tom Murphy and reliever Austin Adams, both expected to be leaders in their respective areas, have yet to play this season.
-Arm injuries to Gerson Bautista, Erik Swanson and Taylor Guilbeau are also robbing them of big league innings.
+Arm injuries to Gerson Bautista, Erik Swanson and Taylor Guilbeau also are robbing them of big-league innings.

 Also Shed Long’s poor start to the season, which includes inconsistency at the plate and in the infield, should be a concern.
-Long’s .167/.238/.250 slash line with five doubles, a homer, five RBIs and 29 strikeouts in 105 plate appearances is abysmal for a guy handed the second base job before the season.
+Long’s .167/.238/.250 slash line with five doubles, a homer, five RBI and 29 strikeouts in 105 plate appearances is abysmal for a guy handed the second base job before the season.

 The Ugly